THE NEW VALUE FRONTIER

 Workstyle Reforms

-Optimizing workstyles
+Optimizing Workstyles

 To improve productivity and deter long work hours, Kyocera Corporation has set limits on labor hours for its department and section managers.
 We are also making workflow enhancements that optimize labor to produce results in less time.